NOAA-GSL/uw-aigfs/docs/contributor_guide.md

 $ make env
 $ make deploy playbook=rtaigfs-ursa
 ```

+### Developer Testing Procedure

+The `rtaigfs` Ansible playbook is configured to install the crontab only for the production user, so developers can follow the procedure above to obtain an application directory, after which they can run `rtaigfs/bin/rtaigfs` iteratively to execute the workflow.
+Before iterating the workflow, they should verify that settings in `rtaigfs/rtaigfs.yaml` are appropriate -- especially e.g. that the batch-system `account` value is correct -- and edit as needed.

+### Application Directory Layout

 If these commands complete successfully, an `rtaigfs/` subdirectory should have been created and populated with assets necessary for execution of realtime AIGFS runs: